rpn1966/platotheory2026/_pages/about.md

 - Participants asked to stop any harassing behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event.

 If someone wishes to report a breach of this code of conduct with regards to this meeting, then they should contact any of the LOC in person or by email to [R.P.Nelson@qmul.ac.uk](mailto:R.P.Nelson@qmul.ac.uk).

+## Acknowledgement

+This website uses a design based that produced by Azib Norazman / UK & Ireland Discs.